-Are we "once-saved, always-saved"?
+Are we 'once-saved, always-saved'?
 Once God grants us His grace, are we assured eternal life?
-Richard Ritenbaugh exposes the fallacies of this Protestant doctrine of "eternal security."
+The fallacies of the doctrine of 'eternal security' are exposed.

-Do you realize not one in a hundred knows what salvation is—how to get it—when you will receive it?
+Not one in a hundred knows what salvation is—how to get it or when you will receive it.
 Don't be too sure you do!
-Here, once for all, is the truth made so plain you will really understand it!
+Here is the truth, made plain.

 Millions who say they believe in Jesus Christ have no salvation at all because they trust in the wrong kind of faith.
 Saving faith is largely misunderstood.